grettel13/nlp_crossfit_subreddit/readme.md

 # Findings:

-Using applied Natural Language Processing techniques, this analysis provides insights for athletes and gym owners from the online Crossfit reddit community.
+Using applied Natural Language Processing techniques, this analysis provides insights for athletes and gym owners from the online CrossFit reddit community.
 This investigation outlined:
 - Athletes actively use this online community to seek feedback on their lifts and celebrate personal records.
-The volume of posts in this topic correlates with Crossfit Games and Open.
+The volume of posts in this topic correlates with CrossFit Games and Open.
 Perhaps hosting in-house competitions could increase gym member engagement
 - Racism is an important discussion and many feel strongly about taking a stance against it
 - There is a potential opportunity for gym owners to provide remote services such as combined programming and lift feedback given many more athletes have their own equipment due to the pandemic